mvttn/mvttn/README.md

 <h2>Hello there!
 My name is Matthew. 👋🤓</h2>
 <p align="center">I'm an aspiring Fullstack Developer from Australia!
 I'm also currently doing my BS in Computer Science and Physics while working on other projects.
-I currently passionate and interested in Web and App development, AI, and Algorithmic trading.
+I currently passionate and interested in Web and App development, AI, and just building cool stuff.
 When I'm not developing and building things, you can find me on YouTube learning, watching anime, gyming, running or gaming.</p>

 <em><p align="center"><a href="#">My Personal Website and Portfolio Built, Hosted on Github <strong>Coming Soon!</strong></a></p></em>
 <p>

 ### 📖 What am currently learning
-- Full Stack Web Development  * Progress 32% *
+- Full Stack Web Development  * Progress 36% *
 - AI & Machine Learning  * Progress 4% *
-- Algorithmic Trading * Progress 0% *
+- Cloud * Progress 1% *

 ![robot](https://github.com/mvttn/mvttn/assets/85101143/d9695b58-eb86-4ada-8049-1840241bb25b)